efa/Wilderland/README.txt

 8x8 charset from ZX Spectrum ROM (c) by Amstrad; use granted for emulators.

-Makefiles for GCC and GNUtool-chain was written by Valerio Messina (efa@iol.it) Porting to SDL2.0 was made by Valerio Messina (efa@iol.it)
+Makefiles for GCC and GNUtool-chain was written by Valerio Messina (efa@iol.it) Makefile to cross-compile for Win32 and macOS64 written by Valerio Messina Porting to SDL2.0 was made by Valerio Messina (efa@iol.it)

 YOU ARE NOT ALLOWED TO DISTRIBUTE 'WILDERLAND' TOGETHER WITH HOBBIT BINARIES!